Marco from Reading, Pennsylvania, writes in to ask this: “Pastor John, what do you make of the saying, ‘God loves the sinner, but hates the sin?’”

-The problem with the statement—“God loves the sinner, but hates the sin”—is that it is misleading.
-It is not a false statement.
-And what is misleading about it is the word but, but hates the sin, because but should be and.
+What is misleading about it is the word but — “but hates the sin” because but should be and.
 God loves the sinner and hates the sin.
 But implies he doesn’t hate the sinner — that is not true.
-God does hate sinners.
-Psalm 5:4: “You are not a God who delights in wickedness.
-Evil may not dwell with you.
-The boastful shall not stand before your eyes.
-You hate all evildoers.”
-Or Psalm 11:5: “The Lord tests the righteous, but his soul hates the wicked and the one who loves violence.”
-So it is just not true to give the impression that God doesn’t hate sinners by saying he loves the sinner and hates the sin.
+God does hate sinners: “You are not a God who delights in wickedness; evil may not dwell with you.
+The boastful shall not stand before your eyes; you hate all evildoers” (Psalm 5:4–5).
+Or, “The Lord tests the righteous, but his soul hates the wicked and the one who loves violence” (Psalm 11:5).
+So, it is just not true to give the impression that God doesn’t hate sinners by saying he loves the sinner and hates the sin.
 He does hate sinners.
 His wrath is real.
 It is not something he pours out on people he approves of.

-Now here is why this matters.
-If we don’t understand that God finds us hateful and loathsome in our ug-ly sin, we won’t be as stunned by what love is for us.
-God saves millions of people who in and of them-selves are loathsome to him until he saves them and makes them the apple of his eye, which makes salvation stunningly more.
-God comes to us not in our attractiveness like, oh, I really love this person and just hate their sin.
+Now, here is why this matters: If we don’t understand that God finds us hateful and loathsome in our ugly sin, we won’t be as stunned by what his love is for us.
+God saves millions of people who are loathsome to him in and of themselves until he saves them and makes them the apple of his eye, which makes salvation stunningly more.
+God comes to us, not in our attractiveness, like “Oh, I really love this person and just hate their sin.”
 No, he finds me reprehensible because of my rebellion, just like we find certain wicked people reprehensible because of their sin.
-And he is coming to us and he is dying for us in order that he might make us into the apple of his eye.
+And he is coming to us, and he is dying for us, in order that he might make us into the apple of his eye.

-So God can love us, with the intent to save us, even while he is hating God-despising rebels like us.
-And then when he saves us he transforms us so that now he not only loves us with the intent to bless us for-ever, but he loves us with an ever-increasing delight, I think, in helping us make much of him.
+So God can love us with the intent to save us even while he is hating God-despising rebels like us.
+And then when he saves us, he transforms us so that now he not only loves us with the intent to bless us forever, but he loves us with an ever-increasing delight, I think, in helping us make much of him.